P69 enables use of compile time tokens within CSS strings for Node based projects.

 There's no escape character for the $

-symbol.
-It's easy enough to write a token for it.
+symbol, but it's easy to write your own.
 A few possibilities:

 export const escapeMethods = {